G. Parameshwara: Education Minister (1999 - 2004)

+Amending Act 33 of 2003 (Karnataka State Universities Act, 2000)

+Karnataka State Akkamahadevi Women's University

+As the Higher Education Minister, G. Parameshwara piloted the amendment to the Karnataka State Universities Bill 2003, which led to the establishment of a separate Women's University in Bijapur.
+This university will serve as an affiliating university for 12 regions in North Karnataka and will be the seventh women's university in the country, following those in Mumbai, Tirupathi, Kodaikanal, Jammu, Rajasthan, and Coimbatore.
+Notably, it will be the first affiliating women's university in the country.

-Karnataka State Universities Act, 2000
+Amending Act 10 of 2004 (Karnataka State Universities Act, 2000)

 Tumkur University

 G. Parameshwara was chairman on board for Karnataka State Universities Act, 2000 and then he was Higher Education minister in S. M. Krishna Cabinet who piloted a Bill (Amending Act 10 of 2004) in February 2004 for an exclusive University in Tumkur.

 This act carved out half of Bangalore University to make Tumkur University at Tumkur for Tumkur, Kolar and Bangalore Rural.
-In the beginning, they created Dr Ambedkar Bhavan for office purposes about 3 years as 200 acres land for the university wasn't available in Tumkur.
+In the beginning, they created Dr. Ambedkar Bhavan for office purposes about 3 years as 200 acres land for the university wasn't available in Tumkur.
 Later vast land of Govt.
 Science & Arts College was used for University.